fabio-morea/communities/README.md

 **Author**: Fabio Morea, Area Science Park, Trieste, Italy -
 <fabio.morea@areasciencepark.it> this code was developed within the
-framework of my PhD in Applied Data Science and Artificial Intelligence, under the supervizion of Prof. Domenico De Stefano, University of Trieste, Italy.
+framework of my PhD in Applied Data Science and Artificial Intelligence, under the supervision of Prof. Domenico De Stefano, University of Trieste, Italy.